unixbox-net/lh/README.md

 # How to Install

   The installer automatically builds both an .rpm package and binary.
-It will attempt to install via DNF (aka) **ANY** version of Rhel, Fedora, CentOS, Alma, Rocky... may work on Oracle, Scientific or Amazon Linux?.
-But I test on rocky 8.9 and the applciation its self only uses standard posix so it should compile on all UNIX/UNIX-like and GNU-Linux systems.
+It will attempt to install via DNF (aka) **ANY** version of Rhel, Fedora, CentOS, Alma, Rocky...
+It may work on Oracle, Scientific or Amazon Linux?.
+But in theory the applciation its self only uses standard posix so it should compile and run on all UNIX/UNIX-like and GNU-Linux systems.
+I test on Rocky 8.9

     output includes: binaries & rpm
       ~/lh/rpmbuild/BUILD/lh-1.0.0/lh (compiled binary)